xiaoyatang/UTA_transit_routes_GroupProject/README.md

 **UIDs**: u1419504, u0893472, u1368791.

 ## Description:
-This project will visualize the traffic routes and other relative information in Salt Lake City in Utah.
+This project visualizes the traffic routes and other relative information in Salt Lake City in Utah.
+Main point of this visualization is letting the user find interesting data correlations between different choices of routes on the map.

 ## Milestone 1, a Functional project prototype：
   Hand in the code and our process book in its current state.